 The second theme emerging from the classroom observation data is the teachers’ techniques in building students’ critical thinking skills (CTSs).
 Our finding sub-themes emerged from the classroom observation data analysis to portray the teachers’ techniques and main activities in building students’ critical thinking which were divided into three stages (three sub-themes) as suggested by Mirawati & Amri (2013) and Pelenkahu (2017) including pre-activity, whilst-activity, and post-activity.
 For the purpose of this study, through adapting these experts (Mirawati & Amri, 2013; and Pelenkahu, 2017), the learning stages were then named the opening stage, core stage, and closing stage.

 Table 2 presents the opening (preliminary) stage which covered the techniques of brainstorming, mind-mapping, showing pictures, singing together and playing games.
 The brainstorming, for instance, was applied by teachers in early part of learning to introduce learning topics to the students at the scheduled meetings.
 The brainstorming was done through mentioning the title of the stories, characters, and settings.
-In accordance with the results of teachers’ interviews, brainstorming was very important to prepare the students to engage (Wilson, 2016) in learning process.
-Meanwhile, results of classroom observation also identified that PMI strategies in daily living storytelling activities were carried out by the teachers through several activities, such as analysing, scoring, and concluding (Sharma & Priyamvada, 2017).
+In accordance with the results of teachers’ interviews, brainstorming was very important to prepare the students to engage in learning process (Wilson, 2016).
+Meanwhile, classroom observation also identified that PMI strategies in daily living storytelling activities were carried out by the teachers through several activities, such as analysing, scoring, and concluding (Sharma & Priyamvada, 2017).
 The brainstorming process helped the students to gradually follow learning before entering core materials.
 With brainstorming technique, students were stimulated to explore ideas related to knowledge they knew about materials being discussed.
 It indicated that brainstorming was focused on developing students’ ideas and preparing the students to engage in the learning topics (Al-Khatib, 2012).

 TABLE 2.
 Teachers’ techniques and main activities in the opening stage